-The need for an Individual Standard Permit under Section 404 is not anticipated for any of the Build Alternatives.
+The need for an Individual Standard Permit under Section 404 is not anticipated for any of the Build Alternatives including the Preferred Alternative.
 If it is determined during final design that an Individual Standard Permit under Section 404 is needed for the Preferred Alternative, compliance with the U.S. Environmental Protection Agency (EPA)'s Section 404(b)(1) Guidelines would be confirmed prior to submittal of the Individual Standard Permit application.